starsurfer87/Race-Results-Tracker/README.md

 - You can view all races added to an event by selecting one of the events in the list on the main page (all races for that event will pop up in a table)
-- You can generate the first required action related to adding Xs to a Y by filling out the text input fields "Distance" and "Category" and pressing the "Add Event" button
+- You can generate the first required action related to adding Xs to a Y by filling out the text input fields "Distance" and "Category" and pressing the "Add Event" button on the main page
 - You can generate the second required action related to adding Xs to a Y by filling out the text input fields "Date", "Time", and "Placement" and pressing the "Add Race" button on the form that pops up when an event is selected
 - You can generate a third action related to adding Xs to a Y by clicking the "Filter for PBs" checkbox on that appears